 \subsection{Hyperparameter Estimation}

 In the previous subsection, we presented a general approach for simulating from the posterior distribution of $\bs \beta$ under the SPN, SNG and SPB priors given hyperparameters $\bs \Omega$ and, in the case of the SPN prior, $\bs \Psi$.
-One simple approach to estimating these hyperparameters is to perform fully Bayes inference, assuming prior distributions for $\bs \phi$, $\bs \Omega$, and/or $\bs \Psi$.
+When the hyperparameters are unknown, one approach is to assume prior distributions for $\bs \phi$, $\bs \Omega$, and/or $\bs \Psi$.
 For all three priors, a conjugate inverse-Wishart prior for $\bs \Omega$ is a natural choice.
 For the SPN prior, a conjugate inverse-Wishart prior for $\bs \Psi$ is likewise natural.

-However, using a fully Bayesian approach will no longer produce a possibly sparse posterior mode.
+There are situations where conjugate inverse-Wishart priors may have undesirable properties \citep{Schuurman2016}, in which case alternative prior distributions for $\bs \Omega$ and, when the SPN prior is used, $\bs \Psi$, could be used.

-If a possible sparse posterior mode estimate is desired, hyperparameter estimates can be obtained via maximum marginal likelihood estimation (MMLE) or the method of moments.
-Alternatively, we can perform maximum marginal likelihood estimation (MMLE) of the unknown variance components $\bs \Omega$ and, in the case of the SPN prior, $\bs \Psi$, using an Gibbs-within-EM algorithm as described in the appendix.
+Alternatively, hyperparameter estimates can be obtained via maximum marginal likelihood estimation (MMLE) or the method of moments.
+We can compute the MMLE of the unknown variance components $\bs \Omega$ and, in the case of the SPN prior, $\bs \Psi$, using a Gibbs-within-EM algorithm as described in the appendix.
 However, maximum marginal likelihood estimation of hyperparameters can converge prohibitively slowly in practice \citep{Roy2016}.
 Furthermore, the Gibbs step can be prohibitively computationally demanding when the data are high dimensional.
 Fortunately, method of moments type estimates of the unknown variance components can be obtained under the SNG and SPB priors for fixed $c$ and $q$ respectively, and under the symmetric sSPN prior, so long as $\bs y$ is linearly related to $\bs X \bs \beta$.
 As noted in the Introduction, the prior moments are easy to compute under all three priors

 Furthermore, under the sSPN, SNG and SPB priors, the hyperparameters are correspond to second order moments of $\bs \beta$.
 When $y$ is linearly related to $\bs X\bs \beta$, a positive semidefinite estimate of $\bs \Sigma$ can be obtained using methods from \cite{Perry2017}.
 Under the sSPN prior, estimates of $\bs \Omega$ and $\bs \Psi$ can be obtained from an estimate $\hat{\bs \Sigma}$ by projecting $\sqrt{|\hat{\bs \Sigma}|}$ and $\text{sign}\{\hat{\bs \Sigma}\}\sqrt{|\hat{\bs \Sigma}|}$ onto the positive semi-definite cone, where $\sqrt{\cdot}$, $|\cdot|$ and $\text{sign}\{\cdot \}$ are applied elementwise.
 Under the SNG and SPB priors, an estimate of $\bs \Omega$ can be obtained from an estimate $\hat{\bs \Sigma}$ by projecting $\hat{\bs \Sigma}/((1 - \mathbb{E}[s_j ]^2) \bs I_p + \mathbb{E}[s_j]^2\bs 1_p \bs 1_p')$ onto the positive semi-definite cone, where `$/$' is applied elementwise, $\mathbb{E}[s_j ]^2 = c^{-1}(\Gamma(c + 1/2)/\Gamma(c))^2$ under the SNG prior and $\mathbb{E}[s_j]^2 = (\pi/2)(\Gamma(2/q)/\sqrt{\Gamma(1/q)\Gamma(3/q)})^2$ under the SPB prior.